 Let’s slow Christmas down.
 Take a walk with hot cider and take in all the lit up storefronts and decorations.
 Make Christmas cookies from scratch, go sledding, go to a church with a good choir and sit in the back and bask in the goodwill and beautiful music.

 OK, did I just date myself with that Donovan reference?
 Even if you never heard of alizarin crimson, you might enjoy these planners that all focus on color.

 The one above, called Daily Color, comes from MMMG in Korea.
-It's hard to find, but Rare Device in San Francisco has 4 left, as I write this. [via Better Living Through Design] Update on Sept.
+It's hard to find, but Rare Device in San Francisco has four left, as I write this. [via Better Living Through Design] Update on Sept.
 30, 2014: I'm not finding any current versions of this planner, and the old ones are no longer available.

 The Niggli Colour Calendar, designed by Moritz Zwimpfer, is available from Design Museum Shop.
 For the only really good photos I've seen of the interior, go to the Museum of Creative Calendar Design - they are showing an older version, but you still get the idea.
 Each page - one for each day - has a large swatch of color and then room for notes.
 Update on Sept.
 30, 2014: I'm not seeing any more recent versions of this calendar, and the old ones are no longer available.